If you live in Nebraska, you know how pesky wasps can be. Wasps are some of the most common insects in the state and can be a real nuisance.

 7. Sand Wasp

-The sand wasp is part of the common types of wasps in Nebraska.
-These wasps are small and black and can be found nesting in sandy soils or around the foundations of buildings.
+The sand wasp is one of the common types of wasps in Nebraska.
+These small, black wasps can be found nesting in sandy soils or around building foundations.

 Their nests are made from sand or soil and are used to store food and protect their eggs.